Oggetto:

 Argomento: How to write a cover letter

-Lezione 8: Job Hunting: Job Interviews
+Lezione 9: Job Hunting: Job Interview

-Lezione 9: Business Report Writing
+Lezione 10: Business Report Writing

 Argomento: Style and structure of a business report

-Lezione 10: Business Report Writing Workshop
+Lezione 11: Business Report Writing Workshop

 Argomento: How to read and analyze business reports